Poland is looking for a way towards a closed-loop economy

 “This is no longer just a problem of human impact on the natural environment, but also an economic problem related to geopolitical security and stability of supplies,” assures Bartłomiej Kozek from the UNEP/GRID-Warsaw Centre, an organisation carrying out the mission of the United Nations Environment Programme in Poland, indicating, among other things, the availability of rare earth elements which are used more and more widely.

-Pozostało 94% artykułu
+Pozostało jeszcze 94% artykułu

 Climate Battle